ihor/NSPL/README.md

 Usage
 -----

-Here I assume that all functions are imported with *use function*.
+Here I assume that described functions are imported with *use function*.

 #### nspl/f